inrupt/solid-client-js/SECURITY.md

 [for Node](https://www.npmjs.com/package/@inrupt/solid-client-authn-node) or [for the browser](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser).

-This library also exposes functions to modify access permissions to user data.
-We strive to make the API and documentation as clear and intuitive as possible, because misusing these functions may result in exposing user data beyond what is intended.
+This library also exposes functions to modify data access permissions.
+We strive to make the API and documentation as clear and intuitive as possible, because misuse of these functions may result in exposing data beyond what is intended.
-Please do open [issues](https://github.com/inrupt/solid-client-js/issues) if you faced difficulties in that area.
+Please do open an [issue](https://github.com/inrupt/solid-client-js/issues) if you face difficulties in that area.

 # Reporting a vulnerability

-If you discover a vulnerability in our code, or experience a bug related to security, please report it following the instructions provided on our [security page](https://inrupt.com/security/).
+If you discover a vulnerability in our code, or experience a bug related to security, please report it following the instructions provided on [Inrupt’s security page](https://inrupt.com/security/).